-With the deadline for registration looming, it is important to ensure that you are compliant if the law requires.
+The deadline for registration is April.
+As such, it is essential to ensure your business is compliant if the law requires it.

-The regulations were originally introduced in 1997 in Great Britain (1999 in Northern Ireland), before being updated in 2007 to become the Producer Responsibilities Obligations (Packaging Waste) Regulations 2007 that are effectively in place today.
+The regulations were first launched in 1997 in Great Britain (1999 in Northern Ireland).
+These became the Producer Responsibilities Obligations (Packaging Waste) Regulations 2007.
+This later version is still in place today.

-The regulations work on the principal of collective responsibility – that all businesses involved in the production and use of packaging should contribute towards the cost of recycling and recovery.
+The regulations work on the principle of collective responsibility.
+All businesses that produce or use packaging should contribute towards the cost of recycling and recovery.

-This is achieved through a Packaging Recovery Note – or PRN – system (please see the “How it Works” section or further details).
+As such, the legislation introduced a Packaging Recovery Note (PRN) system (please see the “How it Works” section for further details).

-The bottom line is that any business that performs an activity on packaging (“producers”) takes responsibility for the resulting environmental impact, and pay a fair proportion towards the costs of recovery and recycling.
-This in turn reduces the amount of packaging that ends up in landfill.
+Any business using packaging (“producers”) takes responsibility for any environmental impact, paying a fair proportion towards the costs of recovery and recycling.
+This system reduces the amount of packaging that ends up in landfills.

 Who is responsible?

-Whilst the price of PRNs varies depending on the availability of the material being recycled, there are differences in terms of who is responsible.
+The price of PRNs varies, depending on the availability of the material recycled.
+But there are differences when looking at who is responsible.

-- Converters (i.e. of material into packaging products) are responsible for 9% of recovery / recycling.
-This includes companies such as GWP Packaging that manufacture corrugated boxes are included in this category.
+- Converters (i.e. of material into packaging products) are responsible for 9% of recovery and recycling.
+Companies such as GWP Packaging that manufacture corrugated boxes are included in this category.

-- Packers and fillers of packaging are responsible for 37% of recovery / recycling.
-This is most likely to fall into this category.
+- Packers and fillers of packaging are responsible for 37% of recovery and recycling.
+Your business is most likely to fall into this category.
 It covers the company that fills the box with a specific product for transit or delivery.

-Seller: Responsible for 48% of recovery / recycling.
-This would be the retail shop (such as a supermarket) that would sell the product and packaging to the end user.
+- Sellers are responsible for 48% of recovery and recycling.
+This category covers the retail shop (such as a supermarket) that would sell the product and packaging to the end user.

-It is also important to add that a wholesaler would normally be classed as a seller, but would have their obligation removed if the items were supplied to another reseller (i.e. they sold a pallet of products to a retailer, it would be the retailer’s responsibility.
+It is also essential to add that the regulations generally class a wholesaler as a seller, but they would have their obligation removed if they supply items to a reseller.
+For example, if they sold a pallet of products to a retailer, it would be the retailer’s responsibility.

 How the Packaging Waste Regulations work

-A set of targets – defined by the Government – are then applied to this to determine the amount in tonnes that your business is responsible for.
-Businesses must then prove that an equivalent volume of the specific material.
+A set of targets – defined by the Government – are then applied.
+These targets determine the amount in tonnes for which your business has responsibility.
+Companies must then commit to recycling an equal volume of the specific material.
 But your business is obviously not expected to do this yourself.
-Instead, you provide evidence of in the form of Packaging Recovery Notes (PRNs).
+Instead, you provide evidence of this recycling in the form of Packaging Recovery Notes (PRNs).

-PRNs must be purchased from accredited recycling companies that reprocess the specific materials your business is responsible for.
-A similar system – Packaging Export Recovery Notes (PERNs) are required for businesses exporting packaging material.
+You buy PRNs from accredited recycling companies, which reprocess the specific materials your business handles.
+Similarly, organisations use Packaging Export Recovery Notes (PERNs) for exporting packaging material.

-The price of these PRNs and PERNs are determined by market forces – effectively supply and demand.
+Market forces determine the price of these PRNs and PERNs through supply and demand.

-For example, the amount and type of packaging you sell to consumers may see you have a target of 100 tonnes of glass and 5 tonnes of corrugated cardboard.
-In this scenario, you would need to prove and equivalent weight of these materials has been recycled.
+Here is an example based on the amount and type of packaging your business may use.
+Let’s say you have a target of 100 tonnes of glass and 5 tonnes of corrugated cardboard.
+In this scenario, the recycling “proof” would need to be an equal weight to the specific materials used.

 But a recycler can only sell PRNs for the amount of material it recycles.
-So if the overall demand for evidence is less than the amount available, then the price of PRNs will be low.
+So if the total demand for evidence is less than the amount available, then the price of PRNs are low.

-If the market is tight – because more material is being used than recycled – the price will increase significantly.
+If the market is tight – because it is using more material than is being recycled – the price increases.
 This higher price then makes collection and recycling more worthwhile, leading to increased PRN “evidence” being available (and costs falling again).

-Ultimately, a business must be able to provide sufficient evidence to meet their targets.
+Your business must be able to provide enough evidence to meet its targets.

 Is your business affected by the Waste Regulations?